jason-ng-zq99/GetThatBread/README.md

 ## Quick Start
-1. Sign Up for an account by typing in you username and password
+1. Sign Up for an account by typing in your username and password
 2. Login
 3. Make Request or browse through existing requests and choose someone to lend your items to